Keval-R/custom-chart-demo/README.md

 ## JSON

 - Here we use JSON which is use show dynamic data & UI in component.
 - We can hide some UI seaction if set key value as explian here.
-  - Object key tipData & extraChartData value pass as empty array ([]).
+  - Object key tipData & extraData value pass as empty array ([]).
-  - Object key firstChartTipData & secondChartTipData value pass as empty string ("").
+  - Object key firstChartTipTitle & secondChartTipTitle value pass as empty string ("").

 ## Installation